RGU-Computing/NeuReg/QA_Generation/README.md

 ## 🤖 Zero-Shot QA Generation Prompt
-In zero-shot QA generation, the model is not provided with any exemplar QAs or demonstrations.
+In zero-shot QA generation, the model receives no prior examples or demonstrations to imitate.
 Instead, it relies entirely on:

 A structured task description specifying the question type Prompt instructions tailored to that type (factual, relational, comparative, inferential) Diversity constraints to encourage variation across generated questions A regulatory text chunk
-Its corresponding ontology-guided knowledge graph (KG) triples) This strategy evaluates the model’s capacity to generate policy-aligned, diverse questions without prior examples, testing its generalization and semantic alignment abilities using only instructional guidance and contextual input.
+Its corresponding ontology-guided knowledge graph (KG) triples This strategy evaluates the model’s capacity to generate policy-aligned, diverse questions without prior examples, testing its generalization and semantic alignment abilities using only instructional guidance and contextual input.

 ---